Air Conditioning FAQs & Tips — Expert HVAC Answers for South Metro Atlanta Homeowners

 Check for a frozen evaporator coil or a dirty air filter.
 If airflow is blocked, the blower won’t be able to push cool air.
 Turn off the system and call for service if needed.

-How cold should the air be coming from my vents?
+How cold should the air coming from my vents be?

 The air from your supply vents should be at least 17 degrees colder than room temperature.
 If it isn’t, your system may be low on refrigerant or in need of service.

-Is it important to clean the condenser coil?
+Is it essential to clean the condenser coil?

 Yes.
 The outdoor condenser coil should be cleaned annually to ensure efficient heat release.
 A dirty coil can reduce cooling performance and cause higher energy bills.